This is an updated post

-As a farmer, you are responsible for the work carried out on a farm, but as you’ll find out, there’s much more to it than ploughing fields and milking cows.
+As the name would suggest, Farmers are responsible for the work carried out on a farm.
+But as you’ll find out, there’s much more to it than the stereotypical ideal of ploughing fields and milking cows.

 1. Decide what type of farming you want to get into